Although it costs a pretty penny, the SteelSeries Arctis Pro Wireless Headset is unmatched in sound quality even up against wired gaming headsets.

 Lossless, Hi-Res Certified audio

 Why you can trust TechRadar We spend hours testing every product or service we review, so you can be sure you’re buying the best.
 Find out more about how we test.

-The SteelSeries Sibera 840 has been one of our favorite wireless gaming headsets since it released over a year-and-a-half ago.
-While the company has since introduced new wireless gaming headsets, including the Arctis 7, it never felt on the same level of audio performance nor was it the same without the convenient transmitter base.
+The SteelSeries Siberia 840 has been one of the best gaming headset for a while now.
+And, while SteelSeries has since introduced new wireless gaming headsets, like the Arctis 7, something didn’t feel right – it never felt like the audio performance was at the same level, and the lack of the convenient transmitter base stung.